YuruZhang22/yuruzhang22.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year Ph.D student in the [School of Computing](https://computing.unl.edu/) at the [University of Nebraska-Lincoln](https://www.unl.edu/).
-My research interests covers several areas, including Wireless Communication, Reinforcement Learning, Edge Computing, Computer Networks.
+I am a second-year Ph.D student and currently pursuing the Ph.D. degree in the [School of Computing](https://computing.unl.edu/) at the [University of Nebraska-Lincoln](https://www.unl.edu/).
+My major is Computer Science and my research interests include Wireless Networks, Edge Computing and Machine Learning.

-Currently, I hold the position of Gradated Research Assistant at the Intelligent Network sysTem (INT) Laboratory under the guidance of Dr. Qiang Liu.
-I obtained both my master’s degree and bachelor’s degree in Telecommunications Engineering from Xidian University in 2023 and 2020, respectively.
+Currently, I hold the position of Gradated Research Assistant at the [Intelligent Network sysTem (INT) Laboratory](https://liuqiang12040913.github.io/project.html) under the guidance of [Dr. Qiang Liu](https://liuqiang12040913.github.io/index.html).
+I received the M.Sc. degree in transportation information engineering and control from [Xidian University](https://en.xidian.edu.cn/), Xi'an, China, in 2022, and received the Outstanding Graduate Student Award.

 A data-driven personal website